0xf104a/MeowMeow/README.md

 If you need help on modes of running just execute script with no arguments to get help.

 ## Using
 Put your files in `/var/www/` directory they will be served statically.
-No gateway interface support present yet.
+Currently FastCGI support available for serving files wich are not static.
 ## Configuring

 **IMPORTANT NOTICE:** In current version syntax errors in config are **NOT** checked, so misconfiguration may lead to fatal errors.